 The impact of Side x Side programs has been particularly poignant for Beth.
 Throughout her own schooling, she struggled to prove what she had learned on tests, which left her feeling embarrassed and ashamed (not discovering until her sophomore year in college that she had dyslexia).
 Her own experiences led to the founding of Side x Side and continue to fuel her passion to bring creative approaches to the way children access education.

 We have seen over the years that arts-integrated programming benefits everyone, not just those who learn differently, but students across the academic spectrum.
 Arts integration helps all students to experience and retain their learning, and see themselves and each other in a new light.
-This changes the dynamic of a classroom completely and builds confidence, connection, and community.
+This can change the dynamic of a classroom and builds confidence, connection, and community.